MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 Composer with Power Virtual Agents lets you access conversational memory and context, including the variables defined in Power Virtual Agents.

 For example, you could create event-driven dynamic dialogs to handle interruptions, cancelations and context switching.
-You could also add adaptive cards to display interactive elements like images and videos, forms, and more in the bot.
+You could also add Adaptive Cards to display interactive elements like images and videos, forms, and more in the bot.

 Bot Framework Composer lets you use a variety of pre-built functions and expressions and define multiple variations of a phrase for the bot to select at random at runtime.